ssh-mitm/ssh-mitm/doc/index.rst

 Let’s get started with some simple examples.

-Starting an intercepting mitm-ssh server with password authentication is very simple.
+Starting an intercepting mitm-ssh server is very simple.

 All you have to do is run this command in your terminal of choice.